-A Practical Guide to Buying Links in 2020
+A Practical Guide to Buying Links

 It’s no secret that Google uses links to help them rank websites and climb the SERPs.
 And thanks to updates like Penguin, the search engine now focuses on link quality over sheer amount of links.